96jonesa/whominator/README.md

 If you wish to use " characters inside the text, use the \ delimiter:

     whominate "do you know who he \"is\" throwing the 'ball' to?"

+The corrected text is printed with asterisks surrounding the corrections.

 # Import in Python

-In python you can use
+In Python you can import with:

     from whominator import whominator

-which takes a single string as input and prints the corrected text:
+The, whominator.whominate can take a single string as input and return the corrected text, without asterisks surrounding the corrections:

     whominator.whominate("""some text""")

 To avoid using delimeters in hard-coded strings, I advise surrounding the text in triple-qoutes ("""some text""") as opposed to single-qoutes ('some text') or double-quotes ("some text").
 If you do this, you will only have to delimit double-quotes at the very end of the text (to avoid ending with more than three quotes).

 # Soon to Come

-I will update exceptions to include those currently in use on the bot.

-I will modify whominator.whominate to return the corrected string, without asterisks surrounding the corrections, instead of printing it.

 I will add the spaCy model download to the pip install to make installation simpler.